 Note: The pension schedules in the required supplementary information are intended to show information for ten years.
 Additional years' information will be displayed as it becomes available.

-CITY OF PARIS, TEXAS

-Required Supplementary Information

-Paris Firefighters' Relief and Retirement Fund
+CITY OF PARIS, TEXAS Required Supplementary Information Paris Firefighters' Relief and Retirement Fund -Schedule of Changes in Net Pension Liability and Related Ratios Year Ended September 30, 2023

-Schedule of City Contributions

-Year Ended September 30, 2022